ash322ash422/ai_projects/computer_vision/Yoga_with_AI/README.md

 # INSTRUCTIONS

 I used python3.11.
 Package requirements for this project: mediapipe, scikit-learn.
-You can run this by downloading following 3 files: step2_yoga_pose_detection_correction_video.py, downward_dog.mp4 and pose_classifier.p
+You can run this by downloading following 3 files: step2_yoga_pose_detection_correction_video.py, downward_dog.mp4 and pose_classifier.p The demo video is in result.mp4

 # MY THOUGHT PROCESS